Royal Darwin Hospital facility information

 There are several pregnancy care options for you if you live in the Top End.

-You will need to check-in on the eighth floor of Royal Darwin Hospital at reception.
+You will find the antenatal clinic on the eighth floor of the Royal Darwin Hospital.

 Clinic hours are Monday to Friday, 8.30am to 4.30pm.